-The Senior Program Manager will support USAID's Bureau for Democracy, Conflict and Humanitarian Assistance, Office of Transition Initiatives (DCHA/OTI) regional activities.
-OTI currently has five regional teams: Asia, Middle East (ME), Afghanistan and Pakistan (Af/Pak), Africa (AFR), and Latin America and Caribbean (LAC).
-The Senior Program Manager will provide management of existing country programs and participate in new country program assessments as the need arises.
+The Senior Program Manager will support USAID's Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA) Office of Transition Initiatives (OTI) Middle East regional activities as member of the OTI Middle East (ME) Team.
 This position is a supervisory position requiring that the incumbent work in coordination with the Regional Team Leader to establish an effective team.
 Individually, they must be able to set staff goals and objectives, delegate tasks, create a supportive working relationship, ensure a motivating work environment, and understand and support diversity.